NotMHX/LA1304/README.md

 ### Tutorial
 How to create a database on MongoDB Compass and Docker Desktop:[Videolink](https://www.youtube.com/watch?v=EMKuM8hnfkA)

+After doing thst, put in the terminal this command  npm install mongodb, that you can use the database

 After doing that, put your connection string into the `link` variable in the files, then run `node (filename)`.